Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Neural tangent kernel theory and kernel regression

-Then, $f_{\boldsymbol{\theta}(t)}^m$ is the neural network estimator at time $t$ (see \citealt{lai2023generalization}, Section 3 for more details).
-Additionally, denote $\hat{f}_{t}^{\mathrm{NTK}}$ as the kernel gradient flow estimator (defined later in Definition \ref{def of kgf}) with the corresponding NTK.
-Under certain initialization, \cite{lai2023generalization}, Proposition 2, showed that for any $\varepsilon > 0$, if the width $m$ is sufficiently large, then
+Accordingly, denote $\hat{f}_{t}^{\mathrm{NTK}}$ as the kernel gradient flow estimator (defined later in Definition \ref{def of kgf}) with this kernel. \end{revision} Under certain initialization, \cite{lai2023generalization}, Proposition 2, showed that for any $\varepsilon > 0$, if the width $m$ is sufficiently large, then

 and